web-dev-sam/BeatSaber-Overlay/README.md

 # Simple & themeable Beatsaber Overlay

 ## What is different?
-* Very simple & modern
-* No node stuff
-* No overengineering
-* Specially made for other developers
+* Specially made for easy development of new themes by other devs.
+No node stuff, no overengineering.
+* You are welcome to contribute your own themes, feel free to open a pull request.

 &nbsp;

-## How do I use it?
+## How To
-If you are a streamer just use the following url as a source in obs or other streaming programs: https://bs-overlay.vercel.app/

-If you want to use another Theme just include it in the url like this: https://bs-overlay.vercel.app/?theme=Moonlit
+If you are a streamer just use the following url as a source in obs or other streaming programs: https://bs-overlay.vercel.app/.
+Or If you want to use another Theme just include it in the url like this: https://bs-overlay.vercel.app/?theme=Moonlit.

 &nbsp;